Net-Mist/style-transfer-tf2/Readme.md

 # Style Transfer

-This repo is an implementation of [adaptive style transfer](https://arxiv.org/pdf/1807.10201.pdf) in tensorflow 2.
+This is an implementation of [adaptive style transfer](https://arxiv.org/pdf/1807.10201.pdf) in tensorflow 2.

 It demonstrates how to:
-  - Manage a dataset using tf.dataset and tfrecord files
+  - Manage a dataset using tf.dataset and tfrecord files.
-  - Build models using tf.keras high level API
+  - Build models using tf.keras high level API.
-  - Write the training loop of a GAN using tf.function and tf.GradientTape
+  - Write the training loop of a GAN using tf.function and tf.GradientTape .
   - Export and infer using tf.SavedModel, TensorRT and TfSlim.
-  - Manage flags and logging using google abseil python package
+  - Manage flags and logging using google abseil python package.

 In the near future this code will also:
-  - allow training style transfer network following [Cartoon-GAN paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf)
+  - Allow training style transfer networks following [Cartoon-GAN paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf)
-   The code is writen but I'm still looking for good parameters
+   The code is writen but I'm still looking for good parameters :)
-  - demonstrate how to use style transfer on Android.
-I wrote models with the same kind of optimization presented in mobilenet v2 paper, the model is training well, and can be use for inference on a computer, it can be exported in tfLite format but I still have some bug in the android app.
+  - Demonstrate how to use style transfer on Android.
+I wrote models with the same kind of optimization presented in mobilenet v2 paper.
+The models train well, can be use for inference on a computer and can be exported in tfLite format but I still have some bug in the android app.

-Please note that the tensorflow 2 TensorRT API is still work in progress and that you need a more recent version of tensorflow than the 2.0.0a0 if you want to export and infer using tensorRT.
+Please note that the tensorflow 2 TensorRT API is still work in progress and that you need a more recent version of tensorflow than the 2.0.0a0 if you want to use tensorRT.
 To compile and build a docker image with a more recent version of tensorflow 2 please see [the readme inside trt_docker subdir](trt_docker/Readme.md)

+You will find some results in folder imgs.
+For instance:

 Original image:

 ![](imgs/20190414_163732.jpg)

-After style transfer:
+After style transfer with Picasso:

 ![](imgs/20190414_163732_p.jpg)